 Be Home Safe and Water Smart for the Time Change

-It's time to turn the clocks forward one hour on Sunday, March 11, and remember to test home safety devices and reset sprinkler system timers.
+It's time to turn the clocks back one hour on Sunday, Nov.
+3, and remember to test home safety devices and reset sprinkler system timers.

 When resetting clocks, residents and property owners with automatic sprinkler systems should check the timer in order to avoid fines for watering at the wrong time.
 They should also see if irrigation timers have back-up batteries that need to be replaced.